volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

   child is always smaller than the parent, the right child is bigger.
 shareImage: /img/tree.png
-teaser: One of the most popular questions asked to software developers in an interview is "How do you invert a Binary Search Tree?
+teaser: One of the most popular questions asked to software developers in an interview is "How do you invert a Binary Search Tree?"
 The truth is that many of us do not even know what a Binary Search Tree is, let alone...
 date: 2020-11-22T07:38:01.934Z
 ---
-One of the most popular questions asked to software developers in an interview is "How do you invert a Binary Search Tree?
+One of the most popular questions asked to software developers in an interview is "How do you invert a Binary Search Tree?".

 The truth is that many of us do not even know what a Binary Search Tree is, let alone inverting it.